Stacktape

 BucketURL path

-Application Load BalancerURL path + all query params + Authorization header
+Application Load BalancerURL path, all query params, and the Authorization header

-Example usage: If your origin uses the Accept-Language HTTP header in client requests to return different content based on the client’s language, you might want to include this header in the cache key.
+For example, if your origin uses the Accept-Language header to return different content based on the client's language, you should include that header in the cache key.

 resources: